Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 Nebraska has no stand-alone memory-care license, so dementia care is regulated within the assisted-living rules (Title 175, Chapter 4 of the Nebraska Administrative Code).

-If you're pricing assisted living in Nevada for a parent, plan around roughly $6,110 a month, a figure that runs above the national median.
+If you're pricing assisted living in Nevada for a parent, plan around roughly $6,154 a month, about $73,845 a year for a private one-bedroom unit.
+That figure now sits just under the national median.

 When you're arranging dementia care for a parent in Nevada, the thing to look for is a dementia-care endorsement, not a "memory care" sign.
 The state doesn't issue a standalone memory care license.